ajjeon/clotree/README.md

 # clotree

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to generate tree of functions in a project.
+It provides a visual map for the network of function, giving each namespace a different color.

 ## Usage